Alum: Uses, Benefits & Side Effects

 You must consult a qualified doctor before taking any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

-Let me tell you a secret about using a surma (collyrium) made from alum.
+Let me tell you a secret3 about using a surma (collyrium) made from alum.
 This special mixture might help relieve pain, reduce swelling, and soften hardened eyelids.
 Not only that, but it may also act as a cleanser for the conjunctiva, the thin membrane that covers the front of your eye.
 And the best part?
 It may even improve your vision!

 Dr. Smita Barode, B.A.M.S, M.S.